 Graduates will have access to a continuing Career Mentoring Program CaMP.

 A grant program for Assistant and Associate Professors, whose primary focus is research (basic and clinical), to assist with personal responsibilities outside of work.

 The Q&A is most illuminating.

 For questions or suggestions concerning resources targeting junior faculty in general and faculty with a clinical research emphasis, contact Darrell Triulzi.
 Physician-scientists or basic science researchers may also wish to contact Charleen Chu or Andy Duncan.
-Clinician-educators may contact Sara Monaco or Marie DeFrances.
+Clinician-educators may contact Beth Clark or Marie DeFrances.